reichlab/reichlab.github.io/_posts/2015-11-02-lauer-astmh-presentation.md

 #### Slide 7: Interactive web app

 With our interactive web app, the Thai MoPH can view the observed cases and our predictions for the rest of the year as a plot or on a heat map of Thailand.
 The app can be viewed in either English or Thai.
 In this screenshot, you can observe that 2013 was a large epidemic season, while 2014 was rather low.
-Thus far, we have already observed more cases for 2015 than for 2014, though we believe it is unlikely that there will be as many cases this year as in 2013.
+Thus far, we have already observed more cases for 2015 than for 2014.
+The model forecasts that it is unlikely - but not impossible - that there will be as many cases this year as in 2013.

 #### Slide 8: Database